josefdeutsch/josefmobile/README.md

 # JosephMobile - Digital art is true.

 ## Project Overview
-Joseph is an Artproject consiting of two applications, josephMobile and josephTV.
+Joseph is a work of art, consisting of two applications and artworks.
 With your mobile phone, you select and synchronize with your account.
 Download josephtv and show great art on your TV.

 ## Why this Project?